benjaminion/upgrading-ethereum-book/src/book.md

 An alternative approach might be to [cap the number](https://github.com/ethereum/consensus-specs/issues/2137) of validators active at any one time to put an upper bound on the number of messages exchanged.
 With something like that in place, we could explore reducing the stake below 32 ETH, allowing many more validators to participate, but each participating only on a part-time basis.

 Note that this analysis overlooks the distinction between nodes (which actually have to handle the messages) and validators (a large number of which can be hosted by a single node).
 A design goal of the Ethereum&nbsp;2 protocol is to minimise any economies of scale, putting the solo-staker on as equal as possible footing with staking pools.
-Thus we ought to be careful to apply our analyses to the most distributed case, that of one-validator per node.
+Thus, we ought to be careful to apply our analyses to the most distributed case, that of one-validator per node.

 Fun fact: the original hybrid Casper FFG PoS proposal ([EIP-1011](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1011.md)) called for a minimum deposit size of 1500 ETH as the system design could handle up to around 900 active validators.
 While 32 ETH now represents a great deal of money for most people, decentralised staking pools that can take less than 32 ETH are now becoming available.